How to Apply

 - Have primary custody of a child (younger than age 18) who lives with you

-- Have low household income, at or near the poverty level
+- Have low household income, at or near 100% of Federal Poverty Guidelines.

 - Earned a high school diploma or GED.
 If you are enrolled in college and in the process of obtaining a GED, you may be eligible for this scholarship.